What Do Value, Growth, Profitability, Momentum, and EPS Revisions Mean?

 What are EPS Revisions?

-Additionally, smart investors spread out their risk by building a diversified portfolio of stocks that is allocated across different sectors.
-Seeking Alpha’s ‘Screener’ tool can help you achieve this diversification.
+Additionally, smart investors manage risk by building a diversified portfolio of stocks allocated across different sectors.
+Seeking Alpha’s ‘Stock Screener’ tool helps you achieve this diversification.